keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

    to look like this `// +kubebuilder:validation:Pattern:=prometheus|dynatrace|datadog|dql|dummy`.

    In the metric-operator directory run `make manifests` to update the metrics-operator crd config

+   Then modify the helm chart and the helm chart crd validation to match the update in the metrics-operator crd config

 6. **Add Test Cases:**